rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ## Macros By Example

 MBEs have their own parser distinct from the normal Rust parser.
-When macros are expanded, we may invoke the MBE parser to parse and expand a macro.
-The MBE parser, in turn, may call the normal Rust parser when it needs to bind a metavariable (e.g.  `$my_expr`) while parsing the contents of a macro invocation.
-The code for macro expansion is in [`compiler/rustc_expand/src/mbe/`][code_dir].
+When `macro`s are expanded, we may invoke the MBE parser to parse and expand a `macro`.
+The MBE parser, in turn, may call the normal Rust parser when it needs to bind a metavariable (e.g.  `$my_expr`) while parsing the contents of a `macro` invocation.
+The code for `macro` expansion is in [`compiler/rustc_expand/src/mbe/`][code_dir].

 ### Example